 Review of the Health Benefits of Collagen

-- Collagen protein is more satiating than other proteins, keeping you full longer and helping with weight loss
+- Collagen is more satiating than some proteins, keeping you full longer and helping with weight loss

 - Supplementing with collagen can benefit bone strength by stimulating new bone growth to replace old and damaged cells

 - Supplementing with collagen can help in alleviating joint pain, stiffness and inflammation caused by arthritis

 - Supplementing with collagen helps to improve mobility and flexibility

 - Supplementing with collagen can help to improve the strength and size of tendons, joints and ligaments, helping to decrease injury rates

 - Collagen supplementation can help to speed up recovery time for torn joints and ligaments

 - An important collagen benefit is that it promotes proper digestive functions and can help prevent heartburn and ulcers

 - Collagen supplementation helps to repair the intestinal lining, helping to heal IBS and leaky gut

 - Further Food Collagen has a high amino acid content, including lysine and arginine, making it ideal post workout nutrition

 - Collagen supplementation helps to strengthen the dermis layer of our skin, smoothing cellulite and hiding stretch marks and acne scars

-- Supplementing with collagen can increass skin flexibility and hydration, helping to reduce the depth of facial wrinkles
+- Supplementing with collagen can increase skin flexibility and hydration, helping to reduce the depth of facial wrinkles

 - Collagen helps to build strong and healthy hair, nails and teeth

 Learn More about the Health Benefits of Collagen and Get Collagen Recipes: